 The president had come to Texas as part of some early politicking for his planned 1964 re-election bid – Texas being a key state in the electoral math.
 Kennedy was then making a larger tour of western states, sounding out some possible campaign themes, including education, conservation, and national defense, among others.
 But in Texas at that time there was also a bit of a rift in the Democratic party.
 And JFK’s civil rights and foreign affairs policies were also not popular among Texas conservatives.
 A month earlier in Dallas, U.S. Ambassador to the United Nations, Adlai Stevenson, had been roughed up by a crowd after making a speech there.
 So Kennedy had come to Texas, in part, to do some fence-mending and also to gin up popular support for his party prior to 1964.On the Texas trip – which had scheduled stops in five cities over two days – JFK was accompanied by his wife, Jackie, who was making her first public appearance since the August 9th death of their two-day-old baby, Patrick.
 The first stops on the trip were San Antonio and Houston on November 21st, 1963, where the president made a series of speeches.
 They then came to Fort Worth later that night.
 After a scheduled speech in Fort Worth the next morning, November 22nd, the president and his party would then take a short flight to Dallas for the day, then to Austin, the final stop.
-Following the Austin visit, they were scheduled to fly home that night to Washington, D.C.
-But the tragic events in Dallas that day intervened.
+Following the Austin visit, the Kennedys were scheduled to spend the weekend at Vice President Lyndon Johnson’s Texas ranch near Johnson City, Texas and then fly home to Washington thereafter.
+But the tragic events in Dallas intervened in the latter events.

 After their first two visits on November 21st, the Kennedys arrived at Ft.
 Worth’s Carswell Air Force Base at 11 pm.
 Despite the late hour, cheering crowds greeted them at the airport and all along their route to downtown Fort Worth, where the Kennedys would spend the night at the Texas Hotel.
 Local art patrons, knowing JFK and Jackie were both art lovers, assembled a sampling of art pieces from Fort Worth collectors and installed what amounted to a private exhibit in the President’s hotel suite.
 Sixteen original pieces of modern art and sculpture were installed, including works by Van Gogh, Monet, Picasso and others.
 A special catalog, “An Art Exhibition for the President and Mrs. Kennedy,”listed the details on each piece and their owners.